-Nestled on the shoreline of Lake Windermere, the Low Wray Campsite has 20 hardstanding pitches of varying size and location perfect for your four- or six-wheeled travel buddy.
+Nestled on the shoreline of Lake Windermere, the Low Wray Campsite has 20 hardstanding pitches of varying sizes and locations perfect for your four- or six-wheeled travel buddy.
 Unfortunately, no pitches for campervans or motorhomes are located by the lakeside but all are close by and either have views of the Coniston fells or the site’s woodlands.

-Reasons to visit Low Wray are definitely to admire the beauty.
+One reason to visit Low Wray is definitely to admire its beauty.
 Splash around or take the canoe around England’s largest lake.
 Get your heart thumping with the variety of walking and cycling routes and relive those childhood stories by strolling through Beatrix Potter’s garden.

-Good news: the site has everything you’d need for the minimum 2-night-stay and beyond including Elsan facilities, chemical disposal, showers, toilets, laundry, washing-up area, and a variety of shops.
+Good news: Low Wray’s season run between May and October and the site itself has everything you’d need for the minimum 2-night-stay and beyond including Elsan facilities, chemical disposal, showers, toilets, laundry, washing-up area, and a variety of shops.
 Even more good news, furry friends are welcome!